It's been a long, winding road to get here.

 In contrast to normal states, with chronic pain, microglia come into play:

-While glia have little-to-no role in pain under basal conditions, pain is amplified when glia become activated, inducing the release of proinflammatory products, especially proinflammatory cytokines.
+While glia has little-to-no role in pain under basal conditions, pain is amplified when glia become activated, inducing the release of proinflammatory products, especially proinflammatory cytokines.

 We could almost stop there….all the elements are at play.